Audio Track Dropdown Menu

 Waveform

-This first half of this waveform is a "Chirp" tone which stays at the same amplitude (loudness), as shown by the horizontal top and bottom.
+This first half of this waveform is a "Chirp" tone.
 The linear scale on the left goes from +1 at the top (the maximum possible loudness without distortion when the signal is positive) to -1 at the bottom (the maximum when it is negative).
 The horizontal line centered on 0.0 is silence.
 What you cannot see without zooming much further in is that the pitch of this tone is gradually increasing.
 Zooming would show the individual cycles in the waveform (the positive and negative peaks) occurring much closer together at the end of the sound.
-The second half of the waveform is the word "Audacity" spoken by a male voice.
+The second half of the waveform is recorded audio.

-This image is a waveform view of an extremely short chirp, one tenth of a second, with only a few cycles, where the pitch increases very rapidly.
+This image is a zoomed-in waveform view of the short chirp, 0.025 of a second, with only a few cycles, where the pitch increases very rapidly.
 As it is so short, we can zoom in to show the closer spacing of the cycles as the frequency (and hence the pitch) increases from left to right.

 Spectrogram